 1. Develop, implement and maintain a coordinated statewide plan for information technology.
 This includes:

-(a) Adopting statewide technical, coordination and security standards for information technology.
+(a) Adopting statewide technical and coordination standards for information technology.

 (b) Serving as statewide coordinator for information technology resources.